Securities and Commodities Litigation

 Our attorneys have substantial experience representing companies and individuals in FCPA matters, and have been involved in many cases and investigations handled by the DOJ’s Fraud Section and SEC, which have primary jurisdiction over FCPA cases.

-We defend senior executives, officers and directors, lawyers, and other entities and individuals in investigations and trials involving a wide range of securities, bank, financial, and accounting fraud matters.
+We defend senior executives, officers and directors, lawyers, and other entities and individuals in investigations and trials involving a wide range of securities, commodities, bank, financial, and accounting fraud matters.

 We have advised clients and litigated cases related to mortgage-backed securities stretching as far back as the bank failures during the savings and loan crisis in the 1980s.